 You need to keep calm when things start going wrong.
 This is absolutely essential.
-The moment your client or guests see any panic on your face they will begin to worry as well.
-Not only that but the more worried you get the less clearly you will see.
-The solution to your problem may be simple but if you are in a state of panic, you will not be able think clearly enough to find the solution.
-No matter what keep a positive attitude and stay calm!
-It will keep your clients and guests calm seeing you stay calm, and also help you keep your mind in a level place to critically think about solutions.
+The moment your client or guests see any panic on your face, they will begin to worry as well.
+And the more worried you get, the less clearly you will see!
+The solution to your problem may be simple but if you are in a state of panic, you will not be able to think clearly enough to find the solution.
+So, keep a positive attitude and stay calm – no matter what!

-When you are in charge of the event and everything goes wrong all eyes are on you.
+When you are in charge and the event goes wrong, all eyes are on you.
 You need to stay in control and take charge of the situation.
-The faster you fix the problem the quicker you can get on with your event.
-When a problem is brought to your attention attack the problem and take charge.
+The faster you fix the problem, the quicker you can get on with your event.
+When a problem is brought to your attention, attack the problem and take charge.
 You need to focus on finding a solution and fix everything as quickly as possible.
-Do not let anyone else take control, you are responsible for resolving the issue.
+Do not let anyone else take control – you are responsible for resolving the issue.

-This is a MUST for ALL event vendors.
-If you are an event professional whether you are a DJ, Audio Technician, Lighting Engineer, Photographer, Florist and beyond you MUST bring backup equipment to your events.
-For example at Endless Entertainment when we do event production we always make sure to bring additional elements as back up incase anything would go wrong with our main equipment.
-This way if anything does go wrong we have backup on site to fix anything that could potentially malfunction so the event production will still go off without a hitch.
+This way if anything does go wrong we have backup on-site to fix anything that could potentially malfunction so the event production will still go off without a hitch.
 If you have backup many times a problem or malfunction will be completely unnoticeable to your guests or client because you can fix the problem immediately and seamlessly.

-You must have trained knowledgeable staff.
-If for any reason something goes wrong your staff must know what to do.
-Not only does staff need to know how to fix anything that goes wrong with equipment, but they must be trained in how to handle an event crisis from a customer service standpoint.
-Our event production staff is trained in both our equipment servicing and customer relations so they are prepared to handle any issue that could occur at an event.
+When your event goes wrong, you should be able to lean on your staff to handle the situation.
+They should be trained for unpredictable situations, which is something that you should keep in mind during the hiring process.
+Not only does staff need to know how to fix anything that goes wrong with the equipment, but they must also be trained in how to handle an event crisis from a customer service standpoint.
+Our event production staff is trained in both our equipment servicing and customer relations, so they are prepared to handle any issue that could occur at an event.

-After reading these tips you have probably noticed the underlying message is to always be prepared.
+To sum up, the underlying message is to always be prepared.
 Always be aware of variables that could go wrong and prepare a solution on how you would address the situation at hand.
-It is always best to be over prepared and ready for anything, then unprepared and unable to save an event!
+It is always best to be over-prepared and ready for anything than unprepared and unable to save an event!